archetype-themes/plugin-theme-component/docs/Themes.md

 # Themes

 A Theme is a component type used by the CLI to identify a standard Shopify Theme.
-The CLI enhances Shopify Themes by enabling installation of one or more Components Collection.
+The CLI enhances Shopify Themes by enabling installation of one or more Component Collection.

 ## Configuring your theme to use the CLI